freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 Install the [CodeRoad CLI tools](https://www.npmjs.com/package/@coderoad/cli) with `npm install -g @coderoad/cli`.
 I've been having trouble with the latest version.
 If `coderoad --version` doesn't work after installing, downgrade to `0.7.0` with `npm install -g @coderoad/cli@0.7.0`

 ### Working on `main`
-Follow these instructions if you are only making changes to `main`.
-You never need to modify the `tutorial.json` file directly.
-That will be created with the CLI tools.
+This set of instructions is for PR's that will only make changes on `main` to **existing lessons**.
+That mainly consists of typo, grammar, hint, and instuctional changes or fixes in the `TUTORIAL.md` file.
+For everything else, including adding or deleting lessons, follow the [working on a version branch instructions](#working-on-version-branch).
+You will not need to create a new version branch for this, you can create a PR following the instructions below.

 > [!NOTE]
 >
 > These changes will use the existing version branch.
 If they are substantial, feel free to add them to `CHANGELOG.md`.
 Most of the time, a good commit message should work

+You never need to modify the `tutorial.json` file directly.
+That will be created with the CLI tools.
 If you are only making instructional fixes such as a typo, grammar fixes, or similar; you don't have to test your changes.
-Follow these instructions to make a PR:
+Follow these instructions to make a PR, keeping in mind that instructions usually use the lessons around them for context.

 - Create a new branch off of `main`
 - Make **and commit** your changes.
 Reminder, you don't need to change anything in the `tutorial.json` file.
 You likely only need to make changes to `TUTORIAL.md`